hiomgupta/NucleoSite-Nuclear-Site-Selection-Tool/README.md

 # NucleoSite - Nuclear Site Selection Tool

 ## Project Overview
 NucleoSite is an innovative desktop application developed to assist in selecting optimal sites for nuclear facilities in India.
-Utilizing Python and PyQt5, the tool provides interactive geographical visualizations of dam locations, integrating extensive data analysis to effectively assess dam safety and environmental impacts.
+The tool uses Python and PyQt5 to provide interactive geographical visualizations of dam locations, integrating extensive data analysis to effectively assess dam safety and environmental impacts.

 ![NucleoSite Main Interface](path/to/main_interface.png)
 *The main interface of NucleoSite shows the interactive map.*